memtt/numaprof/README.md

 numaprof-pintool ./benchmark --my-option
 ```

+The numaprof GUI is based on a webserver and be viewed in the browser at http://localhost:8080.
-THe GUI password is currently fixed to admin/admin.
-You can then open the GUI :
+The GUI password is currently fixed to admin/admin.
+You can launch the webserver by running :

 ```
 numaprof-webview numaprof-1234.json